emcodenet/geocalc/README.md

 Geolocation calculations

-Calculate distance between two points on a globe, or get the closest places to a destination using the haversine formula.
+Calculate distance between two points on a globe.

-get_closest() method:

-The following assumptions are made:

-You have a MySQL database with a 'geolocation_table' table and columns: id, name, geolocation.

-Table is a MyISAM engine, and the 'geolocation' column is of a POINT data type and has a SPATIAL index.

-Location data is written into the 'geolocation' column in a POINT(lon, lat) format.

-In this example I have an activerecord model 'DB_City_geolocation' representing the 'geolocation_table' table.

-get_distance() method:
+getDistance() method:

 No dependencies, just pass sets of coordinates to calculate distance between places.

 It should be fairly easy to port this to different languages.